handiko/gr-Merapi/README.md

-# gr Merapi - A GNU Radio Block for Telemetry
+# gr-Merapi - A GNU Radio Block for Telemetry
 This project is about an SDR based decoder which run in GNU Radio platform to receive telemetry transmission from Balerante Station (Mt.
 Merapi).
 This transmission contains 6 data fields (horizontal & vertical vibration, temperature, humidity, rain measurement, and sulphuric compound gas.
 The data protocol was made by Mr. Angga and sponsored by PT.
 Datto Asia Technology and Sensor and Sistem Telecontrol Lab, Universitas Gadjah Mada.
 Tested on GNU Radio 3.7.10 and Ubuntu 16.04